 Granite is composed of quartz and feldspar with particles of mica, amphiboles, and other minerals.
 Every slab is absolutely unique and timeless and adds a real wow-factor to any kitchen, bathroom or fireplace.
 Not only does it look beautiful, many love granite because of its resistance to heated pots and pans and how easily it can be cleaned.
-Take a look at our wide selection, from premium black granite to striking cosmic black and be sure to order a sample.
+Take a look at our wide selection, from premium black granite to striking cosmic black and steel grey and be sure to order a sample.

 Granite Worktop Aftercare

 Granite worktops are a brilliant investment for any kitchen, but to keep them in pristine condition, homeowners do need to take special care and carry out occasional maintenance.
 Granite is an extremely hard material and quite easy to keep clean, but it should not be thought of as ‘indestructible’ – it can be chipped and scratched like many other worktops.
 It’s also porous material and therefore subject to staining.
 With the above in mind, here are some helpful tips to ensure you keep your granite worktops looking as good as new:

 Let’s start with the basics of caring for your granite worktop during general usage; to keep your granite in pristine condition, do not carry out any cutting or chopping directly on your worktops.

 Be cautious when carrying out DIY or chores around the edges of your worktops.
 If knocked or hit too hard they may become chipped.

 Extra care should also be taken to avoid putting hot items on to the granite.
 Damage can be caused when subjected to the high temperatures of cooking pans, etc. so always use trivets or safety mats.

 Finally, do not stand or kneel on your granite worktops.
 Certain areas, particularly around the cut-outs, are weaker and could break.